Lands End to John O'Groats

 We highly recommend that you use a bike that you are used to and feel comfortable riding.
 Your bike should be fully serviced and in good condition before you start, this will reduce the risk of mechanical problems and unnecessary stoppages along the way.
 Either a road bike or a hybrid bike is preferable however the ride can be done on a mountain bike if you prefer.
-We have a range of hybrid bikes available for hire (£100 per person) if you don’t have your own bike.
-At the end of your trip we can arrange for your bike to be sent to your address (£55 in mainland UK) if you don't want the hassle of transporting it yourself.
+We have a range of hybrid bikes available for hire (£100 - £200 per person) if you need one.
+At the end of your trip we can arrange for your bike to be sent to your address (£60 in mainland UK) if you don't want the hassle of transporting it yourself.

 This tour is suitable for someone with a good level of fitness and who wants a challenge.
 If you do plenty of training beforehand you should have no problem completing the ride.
 We will have a training day in the Peak District available if you would like to join the group before the main event.

 It must be stressed that a good amount of training before the ride will make your tour much more enjoyable and ensure that you finish your ride.
 We are always happy to advise you about training plans in preparation for the ride.

 Clothing & Equipment

 Clothing for all weathers is recommended so waterproofs are essential.
 A full recommended kit list is provided & we are always happy to answer any questions that you may have.

 You can do washing at many of the B&B's & hostels so that you don't have to bring a mountain of clothes.